sadir06/Project_Brief/personal_statements/LilaAcanal.md

 ```

 **MEM/WB Register:**
-This were more straightforward, passing ALU results, memory data, PC values, and control signals through the pipeline stages.
+This was more straightforward, passing ALU results, memory data, PC values, and control signals through the pipeline stages.

 Note: the EX/MEM register was implemented by another team member.